- American Studies (18)

 Course employs perspectives from the interdisciplinary field of American Studies to examine particular social, cultural, political, phenomena related to United States and/or American identity.
 Topical inquiries made using methods/approaches from academic disciplines such as history, ethnic studies, geography, musicology or literary studies.
 Prerequisite: 24 credits in ISP including ITW-101 and IQL-101.
 Spring.

-Exploration of advanced topics in American Studies.
+An interdisciplinary exploration of selected and advanced topics relating to American experience.
 May be repeated as topics change.
-Occasionally.
+Annually.

 An interdisciplinary examination of a selected period, theme, or issue related to the American experience.
 AMST students will propose seminar paper topics that integrate learning from previous courses in American Studies and related disciplines.
 May be repeated for credit as topics change.
 Prerequisites: ITW 101, IIAMST 210, AMST 350, junior standing.
 Spring.